Isla de Mona: Beaches

 Mona Island hosts a large and increasing hawksbill sea turtle (Eretmochelys imbricata) rookery with over 1,500 clutches laid annually on its beaches.
-The island is recognized as one of the principal sites for hawksbill nesting in the Wider Caribbean and Western Atlantic region, along with Mexico (Yucatán peninsula beaches), Barbados, Panama (Bocas del Toro), and Brazil.
+The island is recognized as one of the principal sites for hawksbill nesting in the Wider Caribbean and Western Atlantic region, along with Mexico (Yucatán Peninsula beaches), Barbados, Panama (Bocas del Toro), and Brazil.

 The only campsites are at Playa de Pájaros and Playa Sardinera.
 In addition, Playa Uveros, Pájaros, Playa Mujeres and Playa Brava are important to visitors.

 Mona Island today

 The island presently serves as a retreat for Puerto Ricans and nature enthusiasts from all around the world, and has also become a popular destination for Puerto Rican Boy and Girl Scouts.
 Due to the islands' unique topography, ecology and location, Mona, Desecheo and Monito have been nicknamed "The Galápagos Islands of the Caribbean".
-Scientists, ecologists, and students have visited Mona Island to explore its distinct ecosystem, which includes the endemic Mona ground iguana.
+Scientists, ecologists, and students have visited Mona Island to explore its distinct ecosystem, which includes the endemic Mona Ground Iguana.
 The island is also home to many cave drawings that were left behind by the island's original inhabitants.
 Remains of the guano mining industry can also be seen.

 An FAA-certified airport that can handle small aircraft was built by the Puerto Rican government.
 This airport has no ICAO or IATA code.
 The United States Coast Guard is able to provide transportation with helicopter flights from Rafael Hernández Airport in Aguadilla, to help with medicines and first aid equipment; they also fly whenever an emergency requiring hospitalization occurs.
 Private and commercial planes require a special permit issued by the Puerto Rico Department of Natural Resources to use the airport's facilities.

 The most common form of transportation is by private yacht, though commercial excursions are available from Cabo Rojo for small groups of up to twelve people traveling together.

-Hunting is permitted in season in order to control the population growth of non-indigenous species (goats and wild boars) because they can represent a threat to various endangered species.
+Hunting is permitted in season to control the population growth of non-indigenous species (goats and wild boars) because they can represent a threat to various endangered species.
 The hunting season usually commences in December and ends in April.
 Camping is allowed from May through November.

 In recent years, the island has become a major drop-off point especially for Dominicans, as well as Haitians and Cubans trying to reach Puerto Rico illegally.
 As a U.S. Commonwealth, Puerto Rico is seen by many undocumented migrants as a stepping stone to the United States, but they are usually deported immediately.

 Due to the island's natural and cultural importance there has been interest in seeking world heritage status for Mona as a UNESCO World Heritage Site by the Puerto Rican government.